OpenEvalProject/evals/manuscripts/elife-66128/v2/manuscript.md

 Following Lea et al., 2016; Lea et al., 2015a, CpG sites were filtered to retain sites with a mean methylation level between 0.1 and 0.9 (i.e., to exclude constitutively hyper- or hypo-methylated sites) and mean coverage of ≥5×.
 We also excluded any CpG sites with missing data for ≥5% of individuals in the sample.
 After filtering, we retained N = 458,504 CpG sites for downstream analysis.
 For the remaining missing data (mean number of missing sites per sample = 1.4 ± 3.5% s.d., equivalent to 6409 ± 16,024 s.d. sites), we imputed methylation levels using a k-nearest neighbors approach in the R package impute, using default parameters (Hastie et al., 2001).

-## Building the epigenetic clock
+### Building the epigenetic clock

 We used the R package glmnet (Friedman et al., 2009) version 2.0.10 to build a DNA methylation clock for baboons.
 Specifically, we fit a linear model in which the predictor variables were normalized levels of DNA methylation at 458,504 candidate clock CpG sites across the genome and the response variable was chronological age.
 To account for the excess of CpG sites relative to samples, glmnet uses an elastic net penalty to shrink predictor coefficients toward 0 (Friedman et al., 2010).
 Optimal alpha parameters were identified by grid searching across a range of alphas from 0 (equivalent to ridge regression) to 1 (equivalent to Lasso) by increments of 0.1, which impacts the number of clock CpG sites by varying the degree of shrinkage of the predictor coefficients toward 0 (Figure 1—figure supplement 2).
 We defined the optimal alpha as the value that maximized R2 between predicted and true chronological age across all samples.
 We set the regularization parameter lambda to the value that minimized mean-squared error during n-fold internal cross-validation.

 To generate predicted age estimates for a given sample, we used a leave-one-out cross-validation approach in which all samples but the ‘test’ sample were included for model training, and the resulting model was used to predict age for the left-out test sample.
 To avoid leaking information from the training set into the test set, and to maximize the generalizability of the clock, we did not remove batch effects from the quantile normalized methylation ratio estimates.
 However, we confirmed that our results in the main model, for both males and for females, were robust if we added batch effect (previously generated samples [n = 36] versus newly generated samples [n = 241]) as a covariate.
 Training samples were scaled independently of the test sample in each leave-one-out model to avoid bleed-through of information from the test data into the training data.
 To do so, we first quantile normalized methylation ratios (the proportion of methylated counts to total counts for each CpG site) within each sample to a standard normal distribution.
 Training samples were then separated from the test sample and the methylation levels for each CpG site in the training set were quantile normalized across samples to a standard normal distribution.
 To predict age in the test sample, we compared the methylation value for each site in the test sample to the empirical cumulative distribution function for the training samples (at the same site) to estimate the quantile in which the training sample methylation ratio fell.
 The training sample was then assigned the same quantile value from the standard normal distribution using the function qnorm in R.

-## Epigenetic clock enrichment analyses
+### Epigenetic clock enrichment analyses

 To evaluate whether CpG sites included in the epigenetic clock, relative to the 458,504 CpG background sites, were enriched in functionally important regions of the baboon genome (Lea et al., 2015a; Vilgalys et al., 2019), we used two-sided Fisher’s exact tests to investigate enrichment/depletion of the 573 epigenetic clock sites in (1) gene bodies and exons, based on the Ensembl annotation Panu2.0.90; (2) CpG islands annotated in the UCSC Genome Browser; (3) CpG shores, defined as the 2000 basepairs flanking CpG islands (following Lea et al., 2015a; Vilgalys et al., 2019; Irizarry et al., 2009); and (4) promoter regions, defined as the 2000 basepairs upstream of the 5′-most annotated transcription start site for each gene (following Lea et al., 2015a; Vilgalys et al., 2019).
 We also considered (5) putative enhancer regions, which have not been annotated for the Panu2.0 assembly.
 We therefore used ENCODE H3K4me1 ChIP-seq data from human peripheral blood mononuclear cells (PBMCs) (ENCODE Project Consortium, 2012) and the liftOver tool to define likely enhancer coordinates in Panu2.0.

 We also tested for enrichment of clock sites in regions of the genome that have been identified by previous empirical studies to be of special interest.
 First, we considered regions that likely have regulatory activity in blood cells, defined as all 200 base-pair windows that showed evidence of enhancer activity in a recently performed massively parallel reporter assay (Lea et al., 2018a).
 We used liftOver to identify the inferred homologous Panu2.0 coordinates for these windows, which were originally defined in the human genome.
 Second, we defined age-related differentially methylated regions in the Amboseli baboons based on genomic intervals found, in previous analyses, to contain at least three closely spaced age-associated CpG sites (inter-CpG distance ≤1 kb), as described in Lea et al., 2015a.
 Third, because inflammatory processes involved in innate immunity are strongly implicated in the aging process, we defined LPS up-regulated and LPS down-regulated genes as those genes that were significantly differentially expressed (1% false discovery rate) between unstimulated Amboseli baboon white blood cells and LPS-stimulated cells from the same individual, following 10 hr of culture in parallel (Lea et al., 2018b).

-## Comparisons to alternative predictors of aging
+### Comparisons to alternative predictors of aging

 To assess the utility of the DNA methylation clock relative to other data types, we compared its predictive accuracy to clocks based on three other age-related phenotypes: tooth wear (percent molar dentine exposure; Galbany et al., 2011), body condition (BMI; Altmann et al., 2010), and blood cell type composition (blood smear counts and lymphocyte/monocyte proportions from flow cytometry performed on peripheral blood mononuclear cells, as in Lea et al., 2018b; Snyder-Mackler et al., 2016).
 Leave-one-out model training and prediction were performed for each data type using linear modeling.
 To compare the relative predictive accuracy of each data type, we calculated the R2﻿ between predicted and chronological age, the MAD between predicted and chronological age, and the bias in age predictions (the absolute value of 1 − slope of the best-fit line between predicted and chronological age) (Figure 1—figure supplement 5).

-## Tooth wear
+#### Tooth wear

 Molar enamel in baboons wears away with age to expose the underlying dentine layer.
 Percent dentine exposure (PDE) on the molar occlusal surface has been shown to be strongly age-correlated in previous work (Galbany et al., 2011).
 To assess its predictive power, we obtained PDE data from tooth casts reported by Galbany et al., 2011 for the left upper molars (tooth positions M1, M2, M3) and left lower molars (tooth positions M1, M2, M3) for 39 males and 34 females in our data set.
 For each molar position (M1, M2, M3) within each individual, we calculated PDE as the mean for the upper and lower molars.
-Because dentine exposure scales quadratically with respect to age (Galbany et al., 2011), we fit age as a function of PDE using the following model: age ~PDEM1+PDEM2 +PDEM3
+Because dentine exposure scales quadratically with respect to age (Galbany et al., 2011), we fit age as a function of PDE using the following model:

+$$
+age ~\sqrt{PDE_{M1}}+\sqrt{PDE_{M2}} +\sqrt{PDE_{M3}}
+$$

-## Body mass index
+#### Body mass index

 For both male and female baboons in Amboseli, body mass increases with age until individuals reach peak size and then tends to decrease with age as animals lose fat and/or muscle mass (Altmann et al., 2010).
 To quantify body condition using body mass, we calculated BMI values for 139 males and 154 females for whom body mass and crown-rump length data were available from periodic darting efforts.
 We retained only measures taken from animals born into and sampled in wild-feeding study groups, when sex-skin swellings (in females only) that could affect crown-rump length measures were absent.
 BMI was calculated as mass (kilograms) divided by crown-rump length (meters squared), following Altmann et al., 1993.
 To assess the predictive power of age-adjusted BMI, we built sex-specific piecewise-regression models using the package segmented in R (Muggeo and Muggeo, 2017).
 Breakpoints for the piecewise-regression models (to separate ‘youthful’ versus ‘aged’ animals) were initialized at 8 years old for males and 10 years old for females, following findings from previous work on body mass in the Amboseli population (Altmann et al., 2010).

-## Blood cell type composition
+#### Blood cell type composition

 The proportions of different cell types in blood change across the life course, including in baboons (Jayashankar et al., 2003).
 We assessed the predictive power of blood cell composition for age using two data sets.
 First, we used data collected from blood smear counts (N = 134) for five major white blood cell types: basophils, eosinophils, monocytes, lymphocytes, and neutrophils.
 Second, we used data on the proportional representation of five PBMC subsets: cytotoxic T cells, helper T cells, B cells, monocytes, and natural killer cells, measured using flow cytometry as reported by Lea et al., 2018b (N = 53).
 Cell types were included as individual covariates for leave-one-out model training.

-## Sources of variance in predicted age
+### Sources of variance in predicted age

 We asked whether factors known to be associated with inter-individual variation in fertility or survival also predict inter-individual variation in Δage (predicted age from the epigenetic clock minus known chronological age).
 To do so, we fit linear models separately for males and females, with Δage as the dependent variable and dominance rank at the time of sampling, cumulative early adversity, age-adjusted BMI, and chronological age as predictor variables (Tung et al., 2016).
 For females, we also included a measure of social bond strength to other females as a predictor variable, based on findings that show that socially isolated females experience higher mortality rates in adulthood (Archie et al., 2014a; Silk et al., 2010).
 Samples with missing values for any of the predictor variables were excluded in the model, resulting in a final analysis set of 66 female samples (from 59 females) and 93 male samples (from 84 males).
 The chronological ages of samples with complete data relative to samples with missing data were equivalent for females (t-test, t = 1.95, p=0.053) but were slightly lower for males (t-test, t = −3.04, p=0.003; mean chronological ages are 7.98 and 9.65 years for complete and missing samples, respectively).
 Predictor variables were measured as follows.

-## Dominance rank
+#### Dominance rank

 Sex-specific dominance hierarchies were constructed monthly for every social group in the study population based on the outcomes of dyadic agonistic encounters.
 An animal was considered to win a dyadic agonistic encounter if it gave aggressive or neutral, but not submissive, gestures, and the other animal gave submissive gestures only (Hausfater, 1975).
 These wins and losses were entered into a sex-specific data matrix, such that animals were ordered to minimize the number of entries falling below the matrix diagonal (which would indicate that the lower ranked individual won a dyadic encounter).
 Ordinal dominance ranks were assigned on a monthly basis to every adult based on these matrices, such that low numbers represent high rank/social status and high numbers represent low rank/social status (Alberts et al., 2003; Hausfater et al., 1982).
 Although most analyses of data from the Amboseli baboons have used ordinal ranks as the primary measure of social status, in some analyses proportional rank (i.e., the proportion of same-sex members of an individual’s social group that he or she dominates) has proven to be a stronger predictor of other trait outcomes (Archie et al., 2014b; Levy, 2020).
 In this study, we chose to use ordinal ranks, but proportional and ordinal dominance rank were highly correlated in this particular dataset (R2 = 0.70, p=1.13×10−58).
 Using ordinal rank rather than proportional rank therefore did not qualitatively affect our analyses.
 Additionally, to investigate whether the patterns we observed are due to a consistent effect of rank across all ages, or instead an effect of being high or low rank relative to the expected (mean) value for a male’s age, we also calculated a ‘rank-for-age’ value.
 Rank-for-age is defined as the residuals of a model with dominance rank as the response variable and age and age2 as the predictor variables (Figure 2—figure supplement 4).

-## Cumulative early adversity
+#### Cumulative early adversity

 Previous work in Amboseli defined a cumulative early adversity score as the sum of six different adverse conditions that a baboon could experience during early life (Tung et al., 2016).
 This index strongly predicts adult lifespan in female baboons, and a modified version of this index also predicts offspring survival (Zipple et al., 2019).
 To maximize the sample size available for analysis, we excluded maternal social connectedness, the source of adversity with the highest frequency of missing data, leaving us with a cumulative early adversity score generated from five different binary-coded adverse experiences.
 These experiences were as follows: (1) early-life drought (defined as ≤200 mm of rainfall in the first year of life), which is linked to reduced fertility in females (Lea et al., 2015b; Beehner et al., 2006); (2) having a low ranking mother (defined as falling within the lowest quartile of ranks for individuals in the data set), which predicts age at maturation (Altmann and Alberts, 2003a; Altmann et al., 1988; Charpentier et al., 2008); (3) having a close-in-age younger sibling (<1.5 years), which may redirect maternal investment to the sibling (Altmann et al., 1978), (4) being born into a large social group, which may increase within-group competition for shared resources (Lea et al., 2015b; Charpentier et al., 2008; Altmann and Alberts, 2003b), and (5) maternal death before the age of 4, which results in a loss of both social and nutritional resources (Charpentier et al., 2008; Lea et al., 2014).

-## Body mass index
+#### Body mass index

 Age-adjusted BMI was modeled as the residuals from sex-specific piecewise-regression models relating raw BMI to age.
 By taking this approach, we asked whether having relatively high BMI for one’s age and sex predicted higher (or lower) Δage.
 To calculate rank-adjusted BMI values, we modeled raw BMI as a function of rank in a linear model and calculated the residuals from the model.
 To calculate dominance rank adjusted for raw BMI, we took the inverse approach.
 We note that BMI for baboons is not directly comparable to BMI for humans because baboon BMI is measured as body mass divided by the square of crown-rump length (because baboons are quadrupedal), whereas human BMI is calculated as body mass divided by the square of standing height.

-## Social bond strength
+#### Social bond strength

 For this analysis, we measured female social bond strength to other females using the dyadic sociality index (DSIF) (Campos et al., 2020).
 We did not include this parameter (male’s social bond strength to females) for the male model because this measure is unavailable for many males in this data set.
 DSIF was calculated as an individual’s average bond strength with her top three female social partners, in the 365 days prior to the day of sampling, controlling for observer effort.
 This approach is based on representative interaction sampling of grooming interactions between females, in which observers record all grooming interactions in their line of sight while moving through the group conducting random-ordered, 10 min long focal animal samples of pre-selected individuals.
+Because smaller groups receive more observer effort per individual and per dyad (and thus record more grooming interactions per individual or dyad), we estimated observer effort for dyad d in year y as:

+$$
+E_{d,y}=\frac{c_{d}(s_{d})}{f_{d}}
+$$

-Because smaller groups receive more observer effort per individual and per dyad (and thus record more grooming interactions per individual or dyad), we estimated observer effort for dyad d in year y as:Ed,y=cd(sd)fd where cd is the number of days the two females in a dyad were coresident in the same social group, sd is the number of focal samples taken during the dyad’s coresidence, and fd is the average number of females in the group during the dyad’s coresidence.
+where $c_{d}$ is the number of days the two females in a dyad were coresident in the same social group, $s_{d}$ is the number of focal samples taken during the dyad’s coresidence, and $f_{d}$ is the average number of females in the group during the dyad’s coresidence.

+DSIF for each adult female dyad in each year is the z-scored residual, $\epsilon$, from the model:

+$$
+log(R_{d,y})=\beta(log(E_{d,y}))+\epsilon
+$$

-DSIF for each adult female dyad in each year is the z-scored residual, ε, from the model:log(Rd,y)=β(log(Ed,y))+εwhere Rd,y is the number of grooming interactions for dyad d in year y divided by the number of days that the two individuals were coresident, and Ed,y is observer effort.
+where $R_{d,y}$ is the number of grooming interactions for dyad d in year y divided by the number of days that the two individuals were coresident, and $E_{d,y}$ is observer effort.

-## Analysis of longitudinal samples
+### Analysis of longitudinal samples

 To test whether changes in rank predict changes in relative epigenetic age within individuals, we used data from 11 males from the original data set and generated additional RRBS data for nine samples, resulting in a final set of 14 males who each were sampled at least twice in the data set, 13 of whom occupied different ordinal ranks at different sampling dates (mean years elapsed between samples = 3.7 ± 1.65 s.d.; mean absolute difference in dominance ranks = 1.29 ± 8.34 s.d.).
 This effort increased our total sample size to N = 286 samples from 248 unique individuals.
 To incorporate the new samples into our analysis, we reperformed leave-one-out age prediction with N-fold internal cross-validation at the optimal alpha selected for the original N = 277 samples (alpha = 0.1).
 For the 277 samples carried over from the original analysis, we verified that age predictions were nearly identical between the previous analysis and the expanded data set (R2 = 0.98, p=2.21×10−239; Supplementary file 1).

 Based on the new age predictions for males in the data set (N = 140), we again calculated relative epigenetic age as the residual of the best-fit line relating predicted age to chronological age.
 We then used the 14 males with repeated DNA methylation profiles and rank measures in this data set to test whether, within individuals, changes in dominance rank or rank-for-age explained changes in relative epigenetic age between samples.
 In total, five males were sampled three times.
 For four of these five, we only included the two samples that were sampled the farthest apart in time (i.e., excluded the temporal middle sample) to maximize the age change between sample dates.
 For the fifth male, BMI information was missing for the third sample, so we included the first two samples collected in time.

-## Code availability
+### Code availability

 All R code used to analyze data in this study is available at https://github.com/janderson94/BaboonEpigeneticAging; Anderson, 2021; with a copy archived at swh:1:rev:58ca836d3416c2a447cbd055aee66c11140aec86.